On this page

 thresholds vary depending on your cloud provider and cluster tier.

-To learn more about downward auto-scaling behavior, see Considerations for Downward Auto-Scaling.
+To learn more about downward auto-scaling behavior, see Considerations for Downward Auto-Scaling of Cluster Tier and Storage.

-When cluster storage auto-scaling is enabled, Atlas automatically increases cluster storage when disk space used reaches 90%.
+Cluster storage auto-scaling is enabled by default.
+Atlas automatically increases cluster storage when disk space used reaches 90%.
 The scaling behavior differs by cloud provider:

 - On AWS and GCP clusters, Atlas increases cluster storage capacity to achieve 70% disk utilization.
-For information on AWS storage change limitations and how Atlas works around them, see Changing Storage Capacity on AWS .
+For information on AWS storage change limitations and how Atlas works around them, see Changing Storage Capacity or IOPS on AWS.

 - On Azure clusters, Atlas doubles the current amount of cluster storage.